rwoll/CS051Proposal/SANDBOXING.md

 A Sandboxed Repo is one to which only one student has access (along with the TAs and Professors).
 It is private, owned by the `PomonaCS051` GitHub organization, and here, will be used to house student submissions.
+At the conclusion of the semester, the professors will have the ability to remove student permissions to these repositories or delete them entirely.
+Archival copies can be cloned to the CS051 dropbox.

 ## How does it work?